Project Darkstar: History

 On February 2, 2010, in the wake of the purchase of Sun by Oracle, Jim Waldo posted on the "Project Announcement" forum that "Sun Labs engineering effort is no longer being applied to Darkstar development".
 A number of members of the Sun Labs team and a number of members of the Darkstar community worked for a time on the RedDwarf Server as a successor to Darkstar.

 Features

 When a Project Darkstar server implementation is run, it either starts a new network or joins one that is currently running.
 All networks contain clients, server implementations, a Project Darkstar stack on which the server implementations run, and several meta-service nodes that handle traffic between each node in the server stack.
 A server implementation is a user created program written with the Project Darkstar API.
 The clients include all client-side applications and games that are connected to a game server in the network.

-Project Darkstar is being developed to support all features vital to a massively multiplayer game, and at the same time be scalable enough to support non-massive multiplayer online games.
-As such, there are many features that it supports, and many features that are being implemented and integrated into it actively.
+Project Darkstar was designed to support all features vital to a massively multiplayer game, and at the same time be scalable enough to support non-massive multiplayer online games.
+As such, there are many features that it supported, with many features implemented and integrated into it actively.